keptn/tutorials/site/tutorials/keptn-multistage-qualitygates-08.md

 keptn add-resource --project=pod-tato-head --stage=hardening --service=helloservice --resource=slo.yaml --resourceUri=slo.yaml
 ```

-This will add the `slo.yaml` file to your Keptn - which is the declaritive definition of a quality gate.
+This will add the `slo.yaml` file to your Keptn - which is the declarative definition of a quality gate.
 Let's take a look at the file contents:

 ```
 ---